Getting Serious About Poverty, Inequality, and Economic Growth

 Chapter 14 – Economic growth

 Permeating any discussion of poverty has to be an understanding that poverty cannot be dealt with without prosperity.
 The US is going through a period of low growth as a result of declining labor force participation and the slowing in the rate of productivity growth.
-This chapter discusses the most serious problems that are slowing our economy down, the ways that poverty is both a cause and a consequence of lower growth, and the opportunities created by reversing that vicious circle.
+This chapter discusses the most serious problems that are slowing our economy down, the ways that poverty is both a cause and a consequence of lower growth, and the opportunities we can create by reversing that vicious circle.

 Chapter 15 – Wicked Problems